debops/debops/docs/guides.rst

 All of those tasks are idempotent so you can run the role repetitively against the host and the role will not reformat the filesystem nor reinitialize LUKS on the device.

-If the LUKS header has been changed between role runs, the role should pick up the changed header and update the two backups of it.
+If the LUKS header has been changed between role runs, the role picks up the changed header and updates the two backups of it.
+The task "Store the header backup in secret directory on to the Ansible controller" will signal a changed header with the task state "changed".

 You can check that the `plaintext mount point of the filesystem` is mounted using: